Main reasons:

 When you ask the processor to give you 16 bits from 0x0005 it will have to read a word from from 0x0004 and shift left 1 byte to place it in a 16-bit register; some extra work, but most can handle that in one cycle.

 When you ask for 32-bits from 0x0001 you'll get a 2x amplification.
-The processor will read from 0x0000 into the result register and shift left 1 byte; then read again from 0x0004 into a temporary register, shift right 3 bytes, then OR it with the result register.
+The processor will read from 0x0000 into the result register and shift left 1 byte; then read again from 0x0004 into a temporary register, shift right 3 bytes, then

 For any given address space, if the architecture can assume that the 2 LSB are always 0 then it can access 4 times more memory, or the same amount of memory with two bits for something like flags.
 Taking the two LSB off of an address would give you a 4 byte alignment, or stride, as each time the address is incremented it is effectively incrementing bit 2, not 0.
 This is sometimes referred to as a "stride" of 4 bytes.